0

 The License Ends January 2027

-TRC is seeking a long-term lease structure or co-development partnership that makes permanent affordable rates viable.
+TRC brings 3,000+ monthly users, 95% occupancy, 15 years of operational proof, and active institutional partnerships with Berklee, Bunker Hill CC, and Boston's major music employers.
+We are looking for a long-term lease structure or co-development arrangement that makes permanent affordable rates viable.
 The conversation needs to start now.

-The Amplify Boston 26 campaign is raising capital to bridge the rate gap while the permanent solution is negotiated.
-This is an infrastructure investment in a model that is already proven to work.
+The Amplify Boston '26 campaign is raising capital to bridge the rate gap while the permanent solution is negotiated.
+This is not a program grant — it is an infrastructure investment in something that has already proven it works, at scale, for 15 years, with named employer outcomes and 95% occupancy.

-Designate 55 Morrissey as protected creative infrastructure, or identify a city-owned alternative at equivalent scale.
+Designate 55 Morrissey as protected creative infrastructure — or identify a city-owned alternative at equivalent scale.
 TRC operates it.
-Boston keeps what its creative economy depends on.
+Boston keeps the creative workforce infrastructure its own economy depends on.
+We've done the hard part.
+We need the city to show up for the rest.

 Join The Effort